roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 The various positioning properties in CSS are `static`, `relative`, `absolute`, `fixed` and `sticky` which determine how elements are positioned and interact with the document flow.

+**position :** Specifies the positioning method for an element, which can be static, relative, absolute, fixed, or sticky.

+**top, right, bottom, left :** These properties, used in conjunction with the position property, specify the offset or distance of an element from the top, right, bottom, or left edges of its positioned container.

+**z-index :** Determines the stacking order of positioned elements.
+Elements with a higher z-index value appear in front of elements with a lower value.

   </p>

 </details>